Azure/Communication/releasenotes/2021-February-1.md

 New `MicrosoftTeamsUserIdentifier` Added to support Teams interop scenarios

-`CallAgent.join` API has been changed to support Teams interoperability `join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)` is now:
+`CallAgent.join` API has been changed to support Teams interoperability<br />
+`join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)`<br />
+is now:<br />
-`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`
+`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`<br />

 With new types `GroupCallLocator`, `TeamsMeetingCoordinatesLocator`, `TeamsMeetingLinkLocator` being subclasses of `AbstractJoinMeetingLocator` that can be used for the various scenarios.